zhengxiaoyao0716/flask-docker/ReadMe.md

     - requirements.txt  # Install your dependencies.
     - localtime  # Adjust your system timezone.
 ```
+- If you needn't supervisor, write your startup command in your daockerfile.
 - You can get help from http://supervisord.org/running.html#adding-a-program to see how to write "programs.conf".
 - Notice, if your python webapp is deployed based on uwsgi,<br />
 you must add 'plugins = /usr/lib/uwsgi/python' to it's config file:<br />